rinas-ck/aws-zero-to-hero/Cloud-Watch/README.md

-# ☁️ Amazon CloudWatch – Zero to Hero
+# ☁️ Amazon CloudWatch

-Amazon CloudWatch is a monitoring and observability service that provides visibility into AWS resources, applications, and services.
+Amazon CloudWatch is a **monitoring and observability service** that provides visibility into AWS resources, applications, and services.

 ---